thdotnet/azure-docs.pt-br/articles/virtual-network/virtual-network-ipv4-ipv6-dual-stack-powershell.md

 ### <a name="create-network-security-group"></a>Criar um grupo de segurança de rede

-Crie um grupo de segurança de rede para as regras que controlará a comunicação de entrada e saída em sua rede virtual.
+Crie um grupo de segurança de rede para as regras que irão controlar a comunicação de entrada e saída em sua VNET.

 #### <a name="create-a-network-security-group-rule-for-port-3389"></a>Criar uma regra do grupo de segurança de rede para a porta 3389